radical-cybertools/radical.pilot/docs/source/user_guide/08_task_environment.rst

     cud.environment = {'TEST' : 'jabberwocky'}

-This makes the environment variable `TEST` available during CU execution.
+This makes the environment variable `TEST` available during Task execution.
 Some other variables, such as the `RP_TASK_ID` above, are set by RP internally and are here used for demonstration.